baichen-du/baichen-du.github.io/index.md

 <br>
 - Audiovisual production and perception of hight front vowel contrast.
 <br>
-  With Prof. Keigh Johnson and Dr. Alexandra Pfiffner
+  With Prof. Keith Johnson and Dr. Alexandra Pfiffner
 <br>
 - The acoustics of plosive lenition in Dutch.
 <br>